AJeffs1/Reactive-Notebook-Environment/README.md

 The backend parses your code with Python's `ast` module to asertain out which variables each cell reads/writes, builds a dependency graph, and handles execution order via topological sort.

+The project runs in a docker container, i i did this as its clean and was drastically easier to run on my pc.

 ## Running it

 ```bash